 What We Do

-We work with neighborhood residents in four areas that are designed to build racial equity, create better health outcomes and provide opportunities for economic mobility.
+We work with neighbors in four areas designed to build racial equity, create better health outcomes and provide opportunities for economic mobility.

 - Health and well-being

 - Mixed-Income Housing

 Amplify Neighbor Ideas